youngkin/hugoblog/content/post/spidotmatrixmodule.md

 This code snippet initializes the MAX7219 display module.
 Like the BCM2835, the MAX7219's capability is controlled via a set of registers. __Lines 3 thru 9__ set the various control registers to various values.

 Taking __line 1__ as an example, it sets the MAX7219 register at offset `0x09` to the value `0x00`.
 The first parameter in [Write_Max7219()](./#write_max7219) specifies the address offset of the register.
 The second parameter specifies the value to write to the register.
-The registers with their offsets are described in the [MAX7219 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX7219-MAX7221.pdf), Table 2.
-Register Address Map, on page 7.
-Table 1.
-Serial Data Format on page 6 describes how the data is laid out in each register.
+The registers with their offsets are described in the [MAX7219 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX7219-MAX7221.pdf), *Table 2.
+Register Address Map*, on page 7. *Table 1.
+Serial Data Format* on page 6 describes how the data is laid out in each register.
 Each register is 16 bits long as described Table 1.
 There are 14 control registers.
 The name of each register is given in column 1 of Table 2 titled _Register_.
 The offset of each register is given in the _Hex Code_ column.
 Looking again at the first argument to `Write_Max7219()`, `0x09`, we can see that this address refers to the _Decode Mode_ register which is at offset `0xX9` as given in the _Hex Code_ column.
 The various LED rows associated with creating a character, symbol, or shape are controlled by registers _Digit 0_ through _Digit 7_.
 The meaning of the values for each register, except the _Digitn_ registers, are provided in tables 3, 4, 7, 8, and 10.
 The second paramater of `Write_Max7219()` is `0x00`.
 Looking in table 4 we see this value means there is no decode set for digits 0-7.

 In a similar manner, __lines 4 thru 9__ will initialze the remaining registers as described in the comments.